leo-dh/book-reviews/README.md

 Put the `kindle_reviews.csv` file in the `mysql` folder and the `kindle_metadata_stream.json` file in the `mongodb` folder.

-The data has was originally obtained from [here](https://nijianmo.github.io/amazon/index.html).
+The data was originally obtained from [here](https://nijianmo.github.io/amazon/index.html).
 It has been trimmed to a large extent as the purpose was just to display some data.

-> **NOTE:** The dataset has not been cleaned and processed in any way.
+> **NOTE:** The dataset has not been cleaned or processed in any way.
 Most
-> books are missing key information like title and author.
+> books are missing key information like title and/or author.
 Placeholder/default
 > values have to be used.

 ### Files to create